How to Elope in Alaska

 Where to Elope in Alaska

+If you’re planning an adventure elopement, Alaska is THE place.
 Alaska has no shortage of breathtaking destinations for your elopement!
 If you’re not familiar with Alaska, never fear.
 Here’s a shortlist of some of my favorite spots.
 If you’ve got something else in mind, we can always make your perfect elopement happen.

-Denali National Park:
+1. Denali National Park

 No matter the time of year, Denali National Park is a breathtaking piece of wilderness.
 You can have any type of elopement in Denali, whether you want to go backpacking or whether you want to fly into the park by prop plane to a remote, mountaintop location.
 You can fly into Fairbanks, or rent a car and drive north from Anchorage.

-The Matanuska-Susitna Valley:
+2. The Matanuska-Susitna Valley

 This valley has a number of gorgeous locations, no matter the season.
 One popular spot: Hatcher Pass, a mountainous location accessible by car.
 If you want to hike further into the area, head out in the summer towards Summit Lake.
 This area is also home to the Matanuska and Knik Glaciers.
 To visit Matanuska, you’ll need to pay a special fee and either hike in or fly in.
 To visit Knik, visit the area by helicopter for the safest option.
 Knik River Lodge is an awesome spot for a reception, too.

-The Matanuska Glacier:
+3. The Matanuska Glacier

 Matanuska is such a special spot, it deserves its own place on this list.
 This glacier, located 100 miles northeast of Anchorage, is 26 miles long and 4 miles wide.
 Needless to say, Matanuska is one of the most exceptional spots for a wild elopement.
 To enter the area, you will need to pay a fee of $20 per person, though that fee may vary depending on the private landowner.
 There are countless trails in the area, though ice spikes are recommended.
 Alternatively, you can fly into the area for an especially epic elopement.
 You can opt to elope in the area, and then stop at Sheep Mountain Lodge nearby (just 12 miles away) for a small reception or celebration.

-The Anchorage, Chugiak and Girdwood Area:
+4. The Anchorage, Chugiak and Girdwood Area

 Anchorage and its surrounding areas are some of the most popular areas for couples eloping in Alaska.
 Many people will fly into Anchorage and drive either north or south.
 The Anchorage area has lots of wooded areas with mountaintop vistas.

-Nearby, Girdwood is a beautiful ski spot home to many classic winter activities; in the summer, it’s a beautiful spot to hike.
-Many couples love this spot because so many gorgeous spots are within such a short distance.
 There’s lots to explore along the Turnagain Arm, between Anchorage and Girdwood, with ocean views and mountaintop views.
 Check out Moose Meadow or Bird Point!
 In Chugiak, you’ll see plenty of beautiful views with some waterfalls nearby, as well.

-The Kenai Area:
+5. The Kenai Area

 This quaint fishing area by the sea has so much to offer eloping couples looking for a wonderful and scenic getaway.
 From mountains to beaches to rolling fields, there’s no shortage of peaceful and pretty spots.
 The Homer Spit, in particular, is a popular scenic destination and makes for a lovely elopement by the ocean.

-The Juneau Area:
+6. The Juneau Area

-This southcentral area is a lovely spot for an elopement.
+This south-central area is a lovely spot for an elopement.
 With lush rainforests and sprawling mountains right by the ocean, this area has so much to offer couples looking for a getaway.
 Juneau is the capital of Alaska, and most of the tours will dock here so it can be a bit busy.
 Nearby, though, there are so many pretty spots: the Mendenhall Glacier, plus Mt.
 Roberts, Brotherhood Bridge Trail, Treadwell Mine, and Auke Bay, to name a few.
 There are literally countless elopement options here, so we can work together to plan a perfect weekend.

 Just south of Girdwood is Portage Lake, and even further out, Portage Glacier.
 There are plenty of excellent spots to explore in this area.
 In the winter, you can hike along the edge of Portage Lake to reach Portage Glacier.
 In the summer, you can opt for a cruise along the glacier (alternatively, hike up Portage Pass Trail).

-The Wrangell-St. Elias Mountains:
+8. The Wrangell-St. Elias Mountains

-This area has a wonderful adventurous and luxurious option for couples: Ultima Thule.
-This romantic resort is an exclusive spot in the wilderness, located along the bank of Chitina River.
-A family built this spot in the Alaskan wilderness, and it’s unlike any spot in the country.
-It’s located 100 miles from the end of any road; it’s so remote that many mountains in this area remain unnamed.
+It’s located 100 miles from the end of any road and it’s so remote that many mountains in this area remain unnamed.
 You’ll fly into the area via private plane, and from there, basically anything you want is on the table.
 Pick from one of the five private cabins and enjoy fresh fish and local food.

 What to Do During Your Alaska Elopement